miklevin/MikeLev.in/_posts/2023-05-03-long-tail-seo-is-dead-e-e-a-t-a-walrus.md

 long-tail.
 So now what?
 How do you break in?
 Darned if I know, but I'm conducting my hands-on experiments.

-Try to emit the signals that your site is to be noticed.
-Try to be one of those E-E-A-T people on the net.
-Try to be an influencer.
+I'm going to try to emit the signals that my site is to be noticed.
+What is it to have E-E-A-T, really?
+I'm going to try to be one of those E-E-A-T people, I guess.
+Maybe try to be an influencer.
 If you have the potential to be a genuinely interesting person, then be that person.
-Lots of people do that by traveling our seeking out interesting experiences.
-There is that, but generally I like to travel in the space of my own mind.
+Lots of people do that by traveling our seeking out interesting experiences, but this is so unappealing to me now, except maybe for the education of my child.
+I generally I like to travel in the space of my own mind (reading & writing).
 It's just so much less drama and rigmarole.

-Be not an cryptobro nor an instapeep.
-Rather, be the you that everyone finds so odd after some exposure.
-I've gone years and decades removing myself from mainstream media influence.
-Stuff like Morning Joe really drove me over the edge of giving up on TV new.
+I will not an cryptobro nor an instapeep.
+Rather, I'll continue to be the alternative-path oddball.
+The path less travelled, and all that.
+I've gone years and decades removing myself from mainstream media influence once I detected its mind-rotting intent.
+Stuff like the CNN coverage of the 2nd Gulf War really drove me over the edge of giving up on old-fashioned TV.
+Bombastic click-bait of hypnotizing headlines, it is.
+Agent Orange, it felt like.

 I haven't had "traditional" TV since the 90s.
 I only let TV back into my life with the advent of streaming services, and even then I almost always choose reading, although admittedly very often Audibles.
 Best of all are the Kindle books that have narrative tracks and the read-along highlighting.
 I'll go to bed to Alice's Adventures in Wonderland not infrequently.
+Alice has many of the answers.

-The nonsense, tolerance for it, and deriving value from it is one of the biggest lessons of Alice.
-We are all at risk of media nonsense saturation, now more than ever with the rise of AI-generated content, deep fakes, and how so many polarized people are turning into bad actors, because the barrier for entry to the enabling tools has become so low.
-The Alice books were not only commentaries on the contemporary politics of the day, but also a warning of what was to come.
+The nonsense, tolerance for it, and deriving value from it is one of the biggest lessons of Wonderland.
+We are all at risk of media nonsense saturation and a loss of grip on reality, and now more than ever with the rise of AI-generated content, deep fakes, and how so many polarized people are turning into bad actors.
+The barrier for entry to the enabling tools has become so low.

+The Alice books were not only commentaries on the politics of the day (it was reality-bending nonsense back then too), but also a warning of what was to come.
 The Wizard of OZ books even more so, but less accessibly so because it's spread over 14 books instead of 2.

 Lewis Carroll's mere two books pack such a whollup on topics ranging from quantum physics to the various personality types, AI or otherwise, that come to